 - When the pork is cool enough to handle, cut crosswise into thin slices, about 3 x2 inch (7.5 x 5 cm) and no thicker than 1/8 inch (3 mm).

 - To make the enriched soy sauce: add all the ingredients to a sauce pan.
 Bring to a boil and reduce to a bare simmer.
-Cook for about 30 minutes, or until the sauced is reduced by 1/3.
+Cook for about 30 minutes, or until the sauced is reduced by a third.
 Let it cool down and strain into a clean container.

 - To serve the pork: arrange the pork slices on a plate.
 Mix the minced garlic with 2 tablespoons of the enriched soy sauce, chile oil, and sesame oil.
 Pour the mixture over the pork and garnish with the chives and chive blossoms.
 Enjoy!